 In addition to the work of our national service officers, other AMVETS members, as well as those in the AMVETS Ladies Auxiliary, will devote as many as 1 million hours of free time a year to brighten the lives of hospitalized veterans.
 Here, something as simple as playing cards with the lonely or watching television with the disabled can make a world of difference.

 So can the assistance we give those who want to finish their education.
 Each year AMVETS awards scholarships totaling $40,000 to deserving high school seniors, ROTC students and veterans pursuing higher education.

 But helping others is not limited to our fellow veterans.
 AMVETS members in more than 1,400 posts nationwide also promote and support “quality of life” community-service programs ranging from Special Olympics and ROTC to scouting and organ-donor projects.

-Apart from these initiatives, the organization has thrown its monetary support behind work on such national monuments as the USS.
-Arizona, the Statue of Liberty and the Vietnam Veterans Memorial.
+Apart from these initiatives, the organization has monetarily supported national monuments such as the USS Arizona, the Statue of Liberty and the Vietnam Veterans Memorial.
 It also sponsors its own carillon program to honor America’s deceased servicemen and women.
 Since 1949, when President Truman dedicated the first carillon at Arlington National Cemetery, this program has grown to encompass more than 60 sites in the United States and overseas.